aalbrechtsen/embo2022/specialAssignment.md

 ## special assignment

+Slow browser. only use use a few people at a time

 [PBS browwser](http://popgen.dk:3838/anders/popgen2016/selectionScan/)
 Let see how PBS performs on high quality data (perfect genotype call for 100 individuals per populations) .
 First select 3 populations from
   - NAT - Native Americans (PERU+Mexico)